GaloisInc/blt/README.md

 problems it solves very well and very quickly which traditional solvers do not (and vice-versa).

-For a theoretical discussion, see our conference [paper] (SMT Workshop 2015).
+For a theoretical discussion, see our conference [paper] from the 2015 SMT Workshop.

 This project also provides a higher level set of Haskell bindings to BLT through a Haskell package called "blt".
 See "Installation and Usage" below for